NicoHood/Hoodloader/Readme.md

 Therefore reinstall the divers for any device or just dont touch the HID reports in the Bootloader.
 The Leonardo/Micro version worked fine till now.

-See this how to uninstall the drivers (not tested): https://support.microsoft.com/kb/315539
+See this how to uninstall the drivers: https://support.microsoft.com/kb/315539

 The Hoodloader was coded with Windows7/8.1 + Visual Studio Express and compiled with a Raspberry Pi.